JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ### Using Series Recipes

-StatPlots.jl also introduces new series recipes.
-The key is that you don't have to do anything differently: after `using StatPlots` you can simply use those new series recipes as though they were built into the plotting libraries.
+StatsPlots.jl also introduces new series recipes.
+The key is that you don't have to do anything differently: after `using StatsPlots` you can simply use those new series recipes as though they were built into the plotting libraries.
 Let's use the Violin plot on some random data: